foxglove/ros-foxglove-bridge/README.md

  * __param_whitelist__: List of regular expressions ([ECMAScript grammar](https://en.cppreference.com/w/cpp/regex/ecmascript)) of whitelisted parameter names.
 Defaults to `[".*"]`.
   * __client_topic_whitelist__: List of regular expressions ([ECMAScript grammar](https://en.cppreference.com/w/cpp/regex/ecmascript)) of whitelisted client-published topic names.
 Defaults to `[".*"]`.
  * __send_buffer_limit__: Connection send buffer limit in bytes.
 Messages will be dropped when a connection's send buffer reaches this limit to avoid a queue of outdated messages building up.
 Defaults to `10000000` (10 MB).
  * __use_compression__: Use websocket compression (permessage-deflate).
 Suited for connections with smaller bandwith, at the cost of additional CPU load.
+Note that compression does not perform well on binary data.
+Hence it is recommended to leave this disabled unless you intend to send lots of text messages (see [Foxglove WebSocket protocol](https://github.com/foxglove/ws-protocol)).
+Defaults to `false`.
  * __capabilities__: List of supported [server capabilities](https://github.com/foxglove/ws-protocol/blob/main/docs/spec.md).
 Defaults to `[clientPublish,parameters,parametersSubscribe,services,connectionGraph,assets]`.
  * __asset_uri_allowlist__: List of regular expressions ([ECMAScript grammar](https://en.cppreference.com/w/cpp/regex/ecmascript)) of allowed asset URIs.
 Uses the [resource_retriever](https://index.ros.org/p/resource_retriever/github-ros-resource_retriever) to resolve `package://`, `file://` or `http(s)://` URIs.
 Note that this list should be carefully configured such that no confidential files are accidentally exposed over the websocket connection.
 As an extra security measure, URIs containing two consecutive dots (`..`) are disallowed as they could be used to construct URIs that would allow retrieval of confidential files if the allowlist is not configured strict enough (e.g. `package://<pkg_name>/../../../secret.txt`).
 Defaults to `["^package://(?:\w+/)*\w+\.(?:dae|fbx|glb|gltf|jpeg|jpg|mtl|obj|png|stl|tif|tiff|urdf|webp|xacro)$"]`.
  * (ROS 1) __max_update_ms__: The maximum number of milliseconds to wait in between polling `roscore` for new topics, services, or parameters.
 Defaults to `5000`.